jimbobbennett/jimbobbennett/README.md

 Jim is a Cloud Advocate focusing on skilling and inspiring developers.
 He’s British, so sounds way smarter than he actually is, and lives in the Pacific North West of the USA.
 In the past he’s lived in 4 continents working as a developer in the mobile, desktop, and scientific space.
 He's spoken at conferences and events all around the globe, organised meetup groups and communities, and written a book on mobile development.

-He also hates and is allergic to cats, but has a 10-year-old daughter who loves cats, so he has 2 cats.
+He also hates and is allergic to cats, but has a 10-year-old child who loves cats, so he has 2 cats.

 ---